philli-m/snake/README.md

 attempt at snake with javascript php and mysql

 to do
-- fix button behaviour on js
+- fix button behaviour on button - research event handler to include clicks
-- check out syntax for ajax request
-  - ajax requests write to a database without a page reload required?
-- create database and table  - sqlite?
-- hook up database to php
+- add extra column on existing database
-- database and table created under root login credentials
+- reset starting position
+- add name input
+-

 # H1 What is an ajax request:
 Ajax, or Asynchronous JavaScript and XML, is an approach to Web application development that uses client-side scripting to exchange data with the Web server.
 As a result, Web pages are dynamically updated without a full page refresh interrupting the interaction flow.